allandecastro/BusinessProcessFlowViewer/README.md

 |**pulseColorr**|This Hex Color define the background color of the progress line.||#95c6e6|
 |**displayEntityName**|This value is used to display or not the name of the entity.||true|

+### Configuration Example

+Here are some examples with different parameters:

 # Package a component
 ## Get required tools